Teresa Heapy - Editor

 Teresa has worked in children’s publishing for 27 years.
 She’s an editor and an award-winning author, with 11 picture books and 80 educational books published.

 Teresa worked in-house as a Commissioning Editor for Heinemann and Oxford University Press before going freelance, and now combines editorial work with writing picture books and books for young readers.
-As an editor, she has a reputation for a friendly approach with a rigorous attention to detail, working with authors such as Rod Hunt, Jo Nadin, Jamie Smart, Jeanne Willis, Nick Ward and Elen Caldecott.
+She has worked with authors such as Rod Hunt, Jo Nadin, Jamie Smart, Jeanne Willis, Nick Ward and Elen Caldecott.

 She has also been the Royal Literary Fund Writing Fellow at the University of Buckingham, giving writing tutorials to university students on a 1-to-1 basis.